-We couldn’t have asked for better—more intelligent, articulate, engaged, and empathetic—group of aspiring healthcare leaders to participate in the first-ever Dartmouth Health Care Foundations summer intensive.
-We marveled at the insightfulness of the questions posed and the dialogue exchanged throughout the week.
+We couldn’t have asked for better—more intelligent, articulate, engaged, and empathetic—group of aspiring healthcare leaders to participate in Dartmouth Healthcare Foundations.
+We marveled at the insightfulness of the questions posed and the dialogue exchanged throughout the programs.
 We’re confident that if they are the future of healthcare, it’s in good hands!

-Kennedy, what was your favorite part about the Dartmouth Health Care Foundations week?
+Kennedy, what was your favorite part about Dartmouth Healthcare Foundations?

 We had the privilege of listening to and learning from a truly spectacular lineup of healthcare experts.
 I came away each day feeling starstruck and inspired.
-Beyond the guests, one of the best surprises of the week for me was the way each conversation continued long after a given session had ended.
-They spilled over into meal-times and breaks, expanding into the spaces in our already full schedule.
+Beyond the guests, one of the best surprises for me was the way each conversation continued long after a given session had ended.
+They spilled over into meal times and breaks, expanding into the spaces in our already full schedule.
 These discussions furthered the reflection we were encouraged to pursue through writing and helped the sessions crystallize into more personal goals and actionable pursuits.

 I am interested in pursuing an MD/MBA.
 I want to become a surgeon and leverage the MBA degree to develop sustainable healthcare facilities in black communities.
-Before participating in the Dartmouth Health Care Foundations week, I tried to approach healthcare through an interdisciplinary lens.
+Before participating in Dartmouth Healthcare Foundations, I tried to approach healthcare through an interdisciplinary lens.
 I intentionally majored in sociology to study the systems that produce the results that I saw around me.
-The Dartmouth Health Care Foundations week pushed me even further to use interdisciplinary approaches to think critically about healthcare.
-For example, I did not expect to talk rugby on the first day, but after the session, I realized that it was great way to start the week.
+Dartmouth Healthcare Foundations pushed me even further to use interdisciplinary approaches to think critically about healthcare.
+For example, I did not expect to talk about rugby, but after the session, I realized that it was great way to start the healthcare conversation.

-Minda, what type(s) of careers in health/healthcare are you interested in pursuing, and how can what you learned what the Dartmouth Health Care Foundations intensive help you get there?
+Minda, what type(s) of careers in health/healthcare are you interested in pursuing, and how can what you learned what the Dartmouth Healthcare Foundations help you get there?